xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 3. Fill in the required information, then click **Invite members**.

+    You can enter multiple email addresses to invite members.
+Multiple email addresses should be separated by a space.

-Your team members will receive the invitation emails.
-Once they accept the invitation emails, they become Users in your Organization.
+Your team members will receive an invitation email containing a link.
+Once they click on the link, they become Users in your Organization.

 Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.

 > Notes:
 >
 > After joining your Organization, the new users are not yet part of a team.
 You have to add them to a team so that they can gain access to a project.

-### As a User

-If you are not the Owner nor Admin, you will receive an invitation to join the Organization via email.

-1. Accept the invitation in the email.

-     You will be directed to [Katalon TestOps](https://testops.katalon.io/login).

-2. Sign in on the TestOps page.

-    The invitation page appears.

-3. Click on the blue button to join the Organization.

 ## Manage Users